 Flavor: Light, citrus flavor.
 Flavors range from spicy to bitter, tangy to peppery.

-Marigolds are sometimes called “poor mans saffron”.
-Use marigold petal in cakes, pastries, salads, salad dressings, cocktails, custards, and sauces.
+Calendulas are sometimes called “poor man's saffron”.
+Use calendula petals in cakes, pastries, salads, salad dressings, cocktails, custards, and sauces.

 The following edible flowers are featured in The Edible Flower Cookbook” by Adrienne Crowhurst.
 This book was published all the way back in 1973, so the copies in circulation are showing their age, but it's a gem.
 Flowers that are featured in the Weekly Weeder series are linked below.